Visit these sites for some ideas.

 axis’ - ylab=’name of y axis’

 plot.
-A legend can be created using legend
+A legend can be created using legend, though getting

 the legend right for base graphics can be a bit challenging.
 To get a